douglasgreen/outlines/computing/programming_languages/javascript.md

 Building the App: This involves compiling the JavaScript code along with any native code into an executable package for iOS or Android.
 Tools provided by the frameworks streamline this process.Deployment: Deploying involves submitting the app to the respective app stores (Apple App Store for iOS, Google Play Store for Android).
 This step requires adhering to the guidelines and standards set by each platform, which includes performance benchmarks, security standards, and user interface guidelines.Continuous Integration and Delivery (CI/CD): Automating the build and deployment process using CI/CD pipelines is becoming a standard practice.
 This approach ensures that new updates and fixes can be deployed efficiently and consistently.

-In conclusion, JavaScript\'s role in mobile app development is significant, offering versatility and efficiency through its frameworks.
+In conclusion, JavaScript's role in mobile app development is significant, offering versatility and efficiency through its frameworks.
 Developers need to consider performance aspects carefully and follow a structured approach for building and deploying apps to ensure success in the mobile market.

 ## Building and Deploying Web Applications

 Building and deploying JavaScript web applications is a multi-faceted process that involves several key technologies and practices.
-Let\'s discuss four key topics:
+Let's discuss four key topics:

 ### 1. Version Control Systems

-Version control systems are essential for managing the changes to the application\'s source code over time.
+Version control systems are essential for managing the changes to the application's source code over time.
 Popular tools like Git allow developers to track revisions, manage branches, and collaborate efficiently.
 These systems enable:

--   Collaboration: Multiple developers can work on different features simultaneously without interfering with each other\'s work.
+-   Collaboration: Multiple developers can work on different features simultaneously without interfering with each other's work.
 -   Code Review: Changes can be reviewed and tested before they are merged into the main codebase.
 -   History Tracking: Developers can revert to previous versions if a new update causes issues.